-- Make on-going assessments to inform their daily and weekly planning - Setting and reviewing personalised lesson objectives and opportunities to provide evidence of learning - Using and maintaining lesson proformas and books/folders of work. - Make formal, moderated assessments termly - Lead interventions where professional teaching skills are necessary - Keep a record of students' achievements in line with this policy - Report to parents - Use Assessment for Learning strategies in their lessons - Give students guidance and feedback on their work so they know how to make progress - Update Evidence for Learning, in consultation with the rest of the class team - Lead team meetings that provide opportunities for teaching assistants to discuss individual students, including raise any concerns they may have and/or celebrate achievements
+- Make on-going assessments to inform their daily and weekly planning - Setting and reviewing personalised lesson objectives and opportunities to provide evidence of learning - Using and maintaining lesson proformas and books/folders of work. - Make formal, moderated assessments termly - Lead interventions where professional teaching skills are necessary - Keep a record of students' achievements in line with this policy - Report to parents - Work collaboratively with dual-placement schools to enable Y2 and Y6 SATs when appropriate - Use Assessment for Learning strategies in their lessons - Give students guidance and feedback on their work so they know how to make progress.